mmottola24/Football-Pong-Scoreboard/README.md

 ### Notes

 I had a lot of fun building this scoreboard.
-It was run to work with NodeJS and really loved building a real time app using socket.io.
+It was fun to work with NodeJS and really loved building a real time app using socket.io.

 ## License